Oh, that You would rend the heavens and come down, that the mountains might quake at Your presence-- (Isaiah 64:1 NASB)

 "No I don't think I need to do that. ...
 My only concern is: I don't want to drive them farther away than they are! ...
 I do let people know how great their sins and miseries are.
 How do I do that?
 I don't do that by standing in a pulpit and telling them they're sinners. ...
 The way I do it is ask questions.
 Are you happy?
 Do you have problems, what are they?
 So then I come across as somebody who cares about them ...
 So the way I preach sin is by calling to attention what it does to them here and now, and their need for divine grace!"
 (11/92 radio interview with Robert Schuller)

 We have fund-raisers to build bigger buildings and more 'youth centers', but are blind to the fact that the glory and power of the Lord are conspicuous by their absence.
 As Tozer once said

 "..we just want more people.
 But more people for what?
 More people to come and repeat our dead services without feeling, without meaning, without wonder, without surprise?
 More people to join us in the bondage to the rote?"
 Why can't we see that our real need is for God Himself?
-See The Church Growth Movement
+See Seeker Friendly, Church Growth Failures in The Bible

 Although the following quote is a prophecy of Israel's deliverance from Babylon we, apparently, do not see ourselves as the people upon whom the 'glory of the Lord has risen'?